When should I worry about back pain in pregnancy?

 Doing this all as one movement can be more comfortable.
 Try the movement backwards to get back into bed.

-You may find massages help with back pain.
-It’s also a great way to have some quiet time to yourself and relieve any emotional stress or anxiety.
+You may find massages help with back ache.
+It’s also a great way to have some quiet time to yourself and relieve any emotional stress or anxiety during pregnancy.

 Some NHS doctors and physiotherapists can give acupuncture alongside regular medical treatment.
 Talk to your GP or midwife to find out more.
 Most people pay privately for acupuncture.